natescode/natescode.com/content/blog/this-that-and-dispatch.md

 Hopefully, you answered `no, I cannot predict something inherently random!`.
 My point exactly.
 This is called `dynamic dispatch` or `late binding`.
 Those are just fancy terms for `Let's figure out which method to call on which object when we RUN the code, not before`

-In statically typed languages, we know for 100% certainty which type `friend` will be, before the code runs.
+In statically typed languages, we must know for 100% certainty which type `friend` will be, before the code runs.

 ## C# Dispatch